Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

       modality_features["sleep_model"] = sleep_embedding
   ```

   If the SleepTransformer outputs a vector (say 16 or 32 dimensions summarizing sleep patterns), we could include that as an additional modality or concatenate it with our 8-dim features.
 Simplicity-wise, we might choose one or the other to avoid double-counting sleep.
-Alternatively, the SleepProcessor could have a flag to use the ML model internally to refine metrics (for instance, to adjust stage percentages or estimate unseen metrics like “predicted recovery score”).
+Alternatively, the SleepProcessor could have a flag to use the ML model internally to refine metrics (for instance, to adjust stage percentages or estimate unseen metrics like "predicted recovery score").

 * **Deployment Consideration:** If the model is heavy, we could run it as a separate microservice (similar to how the architecture allows scaling each model independently).
 In that case, SleepProcessor would call an API endpoint for the Sleep model service.
-But since the prompt says “single file, minimal dependencies”, we assume a small model that can be embedded locally.
+But since the prompt says "single file, minimal dependencies", we assume a small model that can be embedded locally.

 * **Maintainability:** We would keep this integration optional.
 For example, an environment variable or config setting could enable `USE_SLEEP_TRANSFORMER`.
 The default path would be the statistical pipeline (which is fast and needs no extra dependencies).
-If enabled, the pipeline could log that it’s using the advanced model.
+If enabled, the pipeline could log that it's using the advanced model.
 This way, in production we can choose to deploy the more complex model as needed, and avoid burdening the system if not necessary.

 * **Example Implementation of SleepModelService (stub):**